 Choose a value in microhenries from the graphs of maximum load current and core loss.
-Choosing a small inductor with lighter loads may result in discontinuous mode of operation, but the LT1506 is designed to work well in either mode.
+Choosing a small inductor may result in discontinuous mode operation at lighter loads, but the LT1374 is designed to work well in either mode.
 Keep in mind that lower core loss means higher cost, at least for closed core geometries like toroids.
-The core loss graphs show absolute loss for a 3.3V output, so actual percent losses must be calculated for each situation.
+The core loss graphs show both absolute loss and percent loss for a 5W output, so actual percent losses must be calculated for each situation.

 Assume that the average inductor current is equal to load current and decide whether or not the inductor must withstand continuous fault conditions.
 If maximum load current is 0.5A, for instance, a 0.5A inductor may not survive a continuous 4.5A overload condition.
-Dead shorts will actually be more gentle on the inductor because the LT1506 has foldback current limiting.
+Dead shorts will actually be more gentle on the inductor because the LT1374 has foldback current limiting.

-Calculate peak inductor current at full load current to ensure that the inductor will not saturate.
+2. Calculate peak inductor current at full load current to ensure that the inductor will not saturate.
 Peak current can be significantly higher than output current, especially with smaller inductors and lighter loads, so don't omit this step.
 Powdered iron cores are forgiving because they saturate softly, whereas ferrite cores saturate abruptly.
-Other core materials fall in between somewhere.
+Other core materials fall somewhere in between.
 The following formula assumes continuous mode of operation, but it errs only slightly on the high side for discontinuous mode, so it can be used for all conditions.

-$$I{PEAK} = I{OUT} + \frac{V{OUT} (V{IN} - V{OUT})}{2(f)(L)(V{IN})}$$
+$$I{PEAK} = I{OUT} + \frac{V{OUT} \Big(V{IN} - V{OUT}\Big)}{2\Big(f\Big)\!\Big(L\Big)\!\Big(V{IN}\Big)}$$ core next to a magnetic storage media, for instance!
+This is a tough decision because the rods or barrels are temptingly cheap and small and there are no helpful guidelines to calculate when the magnetic field radiation will be a problem.

-VIN = Maximum input voltage f = Switching frequency, 500kHz
+$V{IN}$ = Maximum input voltage f = Switching frequency, 500kHz